DHTMLX/gantt-docs/data/api/gantt_issummarytask.md

 @template:	api_method
 @descr:

-{{note
+{{pronote
-The method makes sense only in the Pro version.
+The method works only in the PRO version, since the possibility to specify the type of a task is available in that version only.
 Otherwise, the method will return false.
-Read the details in the desktop/task_types.md#projecttasks article.
 }}

+@related:
+desktop/task_types.md

+@edition:pro